joshirishabh631/Youki-task/Youki.md

 - pkg-config: Tool to manage compile and link flags for libraries.
 - build-essential: A package that includes essential tools for building software (like compilers).

+**Why -** Dependencies are like helpers that make sure Youki has everything it needs to function well.
+Without them, Youki might not work correctly or could have problems.

 2. **Clone the Youki Repository:**
-   - This means we will get the Youki code from the internet.
-Type:
+   -  Run this command :
      ```bash
      git clone https://github.com/containers/youki.git
      ```
+**Why -** Cloning the repository means we are downloading Youki's code from the internet to our computer so we can use it and make changes if we want.

 3. **Change Directory to Youki Folder:**
-   - Move to the Youki folder:
+   - Run this command to move to the Youki folder:
      ```bash
      cd youki
      ```
+**Why -** We have to compile and see we have all the compilation files in the folder.

 4. **Build Youki:**
    - Type this command to compile the code: